Edward VII: Legacy

 Statues of Edward can be found throughout the former empire.

 Before his accession to the throne, Edward was the longest-serving heir apparent in British history.
 He was surpassed by his great-great-grandson Charles III on 20 April 2011.
-The title Prince of Wales is not automatically held by the heir apparent; it is bestowed by the reigning monarch at a time of his or her choosing.
+The title Prince of Wales is not automatically held by the heir apparent; it is bestowed by the reigning monarch at a time of their choosing.
 Edward was the longest-serving holder of that title until surpassed by Charles on 9 September 2017.
 Edward was Prince of Wales between 8 December 1841 and 22 January 1901 (59 years, 45 days); Charles held the title between 26 July 1958 and 8 September 2022.

 As king, Edward VII proved a greater success than anyone had expected, but he was already past the average life expectancy and had little time left to fulfil the role.
 In his short reign, he ensured that his second son and heir, George V, was better prepared to take the throne.
 Contemporaries described their relationship as more like affectionate brothers than father and son, and on Edward's death George wrote in his diary that he had lost his "best friend and the best of fathers ...
 I never had a [cross] word with him in my life.
 I am heart-broken and overwhelmed with grief".

 Edward has been recognised as the first truly constitutional British sovereign and the last sovereign to wield effective political power.
 Though lauded as "Peacemaker", he had been afraid that German Emperor Wilhelm II, who was one of his nephews, would tip Europe into war.
 Four years after Edward's death, the First World War broke out.
 The naval reforms he had supported and his part in securing the Triple Entente between Britain, France, and Russia, as well as his relationships with his extended family, fed the paranoia of the German Emperor, who blamed Edward for the war.
 Publication of the official biography of Edward was delayed until 1927 by its author, Sidney Lee, who feared German propagandists would select material to portray Edward as an anti-German warmonger.
 Lee was also hampered by the extensive destruction of Edward's personal papers; Edward had left orders that all his letters should be burned on his death.
 Subsequent biographers have been able to construct a more rounded picture of Edward by using material and sources that were unavailable to Lee.

 Historian R. C. K. Ensor, writing in 1936, praised the King's political personality: